Safely Moving and Securing Items in an ABF U-Pack Trailer

 Hire Moving Help to Load

 Whenever possible you should hire moving help to load your U-Pack trailer.
-Hiring movers won't just save you time and the physical strain but will also be your greatest chance of having your items arrive at your new home without damage.
+Hiring movers won't just save you time and from the hassle of lifting heavy furniture, but will also be your greatest chance of having your items arrive at your new home without damage.
 Why?
 Because professional movers know how to properly load a truck, how to pad and wrap your furniture, and in the case of U-Pack, how to use straps and tie downs to secure your stuff.

 Get The Right Tie Downs

 The best way to ensure that your household goods are secured in any truck or trailer is to have the right tie downs and straps.
 For U-Pack trailers, ratchet straps are the best choice.
 Unlike rope, ratchet straps can be winched tight and have a much greater weight capacity, some as high as 3000 pounds.
-Although any type of ratchet strap will be beneficial, E-Track straps are the best for ABF trailers.
-These straps have a special etrack fitting so the straps lock into the side of the trailer and are recommended by nearly all of our moving crews.
-We recommend 4-8 straps for a full 28' U-Pack truck, less of course if you will be using less space.
-[Related: Your Moving Guide to Tie Downs]
+Although any type of ratchet strap will be beneficial, E-Track straps are the best tie down straps for U-Pack trailers.
+These straps have a special E-Track fitting so the straps lock into the side of the trailer and are recommended by most professional movers.
+We recommend 8-12 straps for a full 28' U-Pack truck, less of course if you won't be using the entire trailer.

-Whether you have high-end furniture or not, ratchet straps alone won't cut it, you'll also need some level of furniture protection.
+Whether you have high-end furniture or not, ratchet straps alone won't cut it, you'll also need some way to protect your furniture.
 Moving blankets (also called furniture pads) are very important if you want your furniture to arrive without damage.
 Make sure you have enough furniture blankets on moving day so your moving helpers can properly pad and wrap your furniture.
 Our guide to moving blankets has everything you need to prepare you for your move.